JeNeSuisPasDave/AdventOfCode-2025/notes.md

 *Note: about day04, I think the impl would have been faster if I had maintained a list of cells containing rolls and only examined those cells each iteration (obviously removing cells from the list when rolls were removed from the grid).
 I may try it.
 Also I should figure out how to time my execution so I can verify performance improvements.*

+**09:27**

+I finished part 1.
+I had some clever way of reducing the search space, but it has some kind of bug that prevented me from finding a containing range for some of the ingredient IDs.
+I got 672 with my clever solution.
+The correct answer is 701, which I found by doing a brute force search (looking at each range in the order of input).

+I'll debug it later.
+For now I need to move on to Part 2.